 The great east window at St Anne’s is a huge depiction of the Crucifixion which is over 150 years old and badly in need of repair.
 The cost of repairs has been estimated at £100,000.
 You can help us to reach this goal by sponsoring an area of the picture.

 We’re aiming to raise £40,000 through sponsorship, with the remainder grant funded.
 This is a challenging amount to raise and may take quite some time but with the help of the community in Limehouse and support from further afield, we are determined to do it.

 Click here to view our online sponsorship pages which have full details of how you can pick a pane to sponsor.

 Visiting our building

-We will announce new opening hours for visitors once the current pandemic has passed.
-In the meantime, you are very welcome to visit before or after our 10.30am Sunday service, or contact us to arrange access at another time.
+We are pleased to be able to open the building to visitors on Thursdays from 20 May between 9am and 3.30pm.
+However do get in touch before travelling to check.
+You are also very welcome to visit before or after our 10.30am Sunday service, or contact us to arrange access at another time.

 Hire our building